RedHatGov/service-mesh-workshop-code/code/userprofile/README.md

 ### Local installation / run / test

-#### Update the application.properties to include database info
+#### Database settings
+ H2 Database (for debugging) or Postgresql is supported

-Update the properties to point to local H2 database or a PostgreSQL database. if using local or remote PostgreSQL database (default), set environment variables
+ if using PostgreSQL database (default), set the environment variables when testing locally

 ```bash
 POSTGRESQL_USER=sarah